Branch real ale pubs

 - Red Lion

-Recently refurbished and under new management, returning it to a traditional Welsh pub with Sky Sports, Espn, and Racing Channels.
+Refurbished in 2015, returning it to a traditional Welsh pub with Sky Sports, Espn, and Racing Channels.
 Two changing real ales, often from local breweries.

 - Saddlers Arms